 Cisco Umbrella is widely recognized as one of the strongest products on the market for a secure and fast connection to the internet.
 And we are always looking for ways to deepen visibility and control for our customers.
 This is why we are teaming up with BlueCat, a leading provider of DNS, DHCP, and IPAM (DDI) management solutions.

 Studies show that 91% of malware uses DNS to establish command and control callbacks, navigate through network pathways, and exfiltrate data.
 Cisco Umbrella fills this traditional gap in network security by blocking the outbound requests made to the malicious domains.
 When Umbrella customers point their network traffic to our resolvers they get visibility into the egress (external) IP address of their network.
-By leveraging capabilities such as the Umbrella roaming client, Umbrella virtual appliance or AnyConnect integration, customers can get additional attribution such as Active Directory user names, internal IP addresses and hostname of computers.
+By leveraging capabilities such as the Umbrella roaming client, Umbrella virtual appliance or AnyConnect integration, customers can get additional attribution such as Microsoft Entra ID user names, internal IP addresses and hostname of computers.

 With the BlueCat DNS Edge integration, customers get greater visibility into the attribution of the external DNS query (ie. the source IP), as well as additional control with the use cases outlined below.
 This integration expands the use cases for DNS security into investigations of internal network traffic, restricting lateral movement, and decreasing forensic response times.
 The integration enables customers to get full visibility and protection for DNS traffic leaving your environment for users on and off network.